Working at Tumbling Shoals Farm

 This is an hourly wage position.
 All new employees begin at $9.00/hr.
 (Plus housing and veggies and an August vacation)

 Hours and dates:

-We need a couple of people to begin mid-March, but we need all hands on deck by the first of April.
-End games are more flexible, but 3 positions end mid-September and 2 positions end at the end of October.
+We need a couple of people to begin in February, but we need all hands on deck by the first of April.
 Employees work 40 hours/week (5 days, 8 hours/day).
 Days on/off vary as to whether you are working at farmers' market or not, but either you will have Sat-Sun off or Sun-Mon off.
 All employees will have a paid vacation in August, which will be staggered (we'll work out the actual schedule once everyone is here).